 Students deserve a welcoming and organized space to choose books to read for practice and pleasure.
 It is something that should be prioritized in my opinion.
 One of our most important jobs is to help encourage a love of reading and your classroom library is the first place to start.
 If this space is inviting and engaging, students will love to visit it.
 On the other hand, if it is completely unorganized or not easily accessible, students most likely won’t be interested in checking out books.

-In years past, I leveled books by their reading level rather than by genre.
+In years past, I’ve leveled books by their reading level rather than by genre.
 It was my belief that after you assessed students and determined their reading level, you would assign them a basket based on that level.
-Well… that system worked.
+And don’t get me wrong, that system worked.
 Students read several books on their level and made growth.
-But before I started this year, I heard a quote that would forever change the way I organize my classroom library.
+But then I heard a quote that would forever change my classroom library organization.

 “We don’t fall in love with a book because of its reading level.”

 At that moment, I knew I was putting my students in a literal book box.
 I realized I wasn’t allowing student choice to foster a true love of reading because they weren’t deciding what to read really.
 No longer would I say, “Sorry honey, that book is not your reading level.”
 Instead of deterring my students from a text, I knew I should let them explore books based off their interest.